Skip to main content

 File format

 You can include the GTIN (barcode number) as a footer underneath the QR code.
-When QR codes replace 1D stripy barcodes on pack as the only code this will be compulsory.
+When QR codes replace 1D stripy barcodes on pack as the only scannable code this will become compulsory.

 CPV (Consumer Product Variant) can be added as free text, but to meet GS1 Digital Link standards it must be between 0-20 characters long and cannot include characters £, $, or ^ (from a technical perspective it must only containt characters from the GS1 82-character encodable character set).